mphammer/NumPy-Tutorial-For-Machine-Learning/README.md

 # Numpy Tutorial for Machine Learning

 This tutorial will teach you the basic skills needed to use NumPy for Machine Learning.
 It will provide a brief overview of NumPy's core features and then focus more specifically on aspects that are useful for Machine Learning problems.

+If you want to get the most out of this tutorial then I suggest cloning this repo and playing with the code as you go along.

 **What is NumPy?**
 "NumPy is the fundamental package for scientific computing in Python.
 It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays..." - [NumPy.org](https://numpy.org/doc/stable/user/quickstart.html)